We love our four-legged friends at Great Hills Lodge!

 We absolutely love dogs here at Great Hills Lodge — we consider them part of the family, so we love to welcome them along with you during your stay!

 The rear courtyard garden has space for you and your dogs/s to relax in, it’s fully fenced for added security.
-Guests also have a front lawned area which is not fenced however is within the grounds and the lane leads onto an unmade road into woodland so is very safe.
+Guests also have a front lawned area which is not fenced however is within the grounds with gates which enclose the area.
+Turn to the left up the drive and the private lane leads to the village and to right it leads down to woodland so is very safe.

 We’re so lucky to have so many dog-friendly places for our guests to visit nearby; more and more places are welcoming dogs than ever before, so with lots of choice and a property perfectly suited for well-behaved dogs, we can’t wait to see you!

 A location perfect for those morning and evening strolls